TheLordsheritage1/My-first-project/README.md

 The analysis process encompasses different stages:data source, data set description,data cleaning and preparation,tools used, exploratory data analysis, challenges, conclusion.

 ## Data source
+The primary source of data used for this project was provided as part of a stuctured assignment.
+It contains data from retail tech and was used for academic and analytical purpose.

+## Data description